lucyahayes/rf_predicting_cover_type/README.md

 # Predicting Forest Cover Type

-This project aims to use Random Forests to predict the cover type of a forest
+This project aims to use Decision Tree Algorithms Random Forests to predict the cover type of a forest.
+The dataset was pulled from the UCI Machine Learning Repository.
+Hyperparmeter tuning was perfomed using GridSearchCV.

 ### Prerequisites